-Course Description: This section is designed to provide advanced opportunities for the Student to improve their personal fitness and concept knowledge.
+Course Description: This section is designed to provide advanced opportunities for the student to improve their personal fitness and concept knowledge.
 This section will utilize Group Activity Labs to support the functional fitness improvement.
-The Student will create and utilize a Personal Fitness Portfolio to track and reflect on Activity Lab results.
-The Student will demonstrate the ability to use Goal-Setting Skills to aid in enhancing personal fitness, and complete a Life Skills Unit.
-The Student will be challenged to achieve an improved level of fitness while demonstrating advanced knowledge of fitness concepts and principles.
-The Student will complete and reflect on district-approved fitness assessments for completion of the class.
+The student will create and utilize a Personal Fitness Portfolio to track and reflect on Activity Lab results.
+The student will demonstrate the ability to use goalsetting skills to aid in enhancing personal fitness and complete a Life Skills Unit.
+The student will be challenged to achieve an improved level of fitness while demonstrating advanced knowledge of fitness concepts and principles.
+The student will complete and reflect on district-approved fitness assessments for completion of the class.
+CPR training is included in this course.